-EMPL OYEE N IAME CURRENT POSITION J.G.
+EMPLOYEE NAME CURRENT POSITION J.G.

-ADDRESSTITLE

-POSIT ION SO UGH Γ J.G
+ADDRESS TITLE

+POSITION SOUGHT J.G.

 TITLE

-Employ yee Iden tificat ion Number:
+Employee Identification Number:

-That ap plicant has be you that another applicant has been selected for the position you sought een selected (because he/she has been deemed to be more qualified than you or more of the following reasons:
+We regret to inform you that another applicant has been selected for the position you sought.
+That applicant has been selected (because he/she has been deemed to be more qualified than you by virtue of) for one or more of the following reasons:

-() 1. () () Better Able (Ability) to perform the job due to: More experience in the same or related work.
-Demonstrated competence in the same or related work.
-Job Performance (including evaluations and disciplinary record).

-() 2.
-Interview An explanation must be provided below if this section is checked.

-() 3.
-Education and training (directly related to the duties of the vacant position), including Licenses and/or Registration.

-() 4.
-More Seniority.

-() 5.
-(Applicant from within the work unit selected.)
-Other
+() 1.
+Better Able (Ability) to perform the job due to: () More experience in the same or related work. () Demonstrated competence in the same or related work. () Job Performance (including evaluations and disciplinary record). () 2.
+Interview An explanation must be provided below if this section is checked. () 3.
+Education and training (directly related to the duties of the vacant position), including Licenses and/or Registration. () 4.
+More Seniority. () (Applicant from within the work unit selected.) () 5.
+Other . /1-

-Comm nents/Ex planat ion:

-·

-eclude ei purpose of meeting the notice requirements of Article 14, Section 1B.
-It does party from raising other issues under the provisions of Article 23A of the

-By: Superv isor